redhotvengeance/deep_thought/README.md

 ### Add a project

 Once logged in, click the `+ add project` button on the `projects` page.
 Enter a unique project name and the remote Git repository url for the project.
-Click `create project`, and now your project is set up and ready to deploy.
+Click `create project`, and your project will be set up and ready to deploy.

+### Deploy

+Click on a project from the homepage.
+Select the branch to deploy, and optionally define additional parameters:

+- `environment`: Sets the environment to deploy to (`development`, `staging`, `production`, etc - defaults to `development`)
+- `box`: Sets a specific server to deploy to (passed as an argument to the shell script - `script/deploy development deploy box=prod`)
+- `action`: Sets a subtask to deploy (for instance, if "config" is added, then Deep Thought would execute `script/deploy development deploy:config`)
+- `variable`: Sets additional values that can be passed to the deploy (for instance, if set to `force=true`, Deep Thought would execute `script/deploy development deploy force=true`)

+Click `deploy` - now a deployment is underway!

+Deep Thought will let you know once the deployment is finished.
+If you'd like to see a log of previous deployments, click the `history` button.
+Clicking on a subsequent deployment will show you the details of that deployment.

 ### .deepthought.yml